ahmedmigo/Move-to-library-sketchplugin/README.md

 <h1> How it works </h1>
 <p>
 there is 2 ways:
-Select one or multiple symbols or symbol instance and select from the plugin menu Move selected artboards to Excisitng library. a pop up will appear to select the libraries you have choose your librery and click select
+Select one or multiple symbols or symbol instance and select from the plugin menu Move selected artboards to library. a pop up will appear to select the libraries you have choose your librery and click select
 Volaaaa you have the symbols re-attached

-the second way is to select from the plugin menu Move all docment symbols then select the traget library and you will have everything connected
+the second way is to select from the plugin menu Move all document symbols then select the target library and you will have everything connected

 Important: if you have too many symbols the plugin will take some time so please wait until it finish